pdsoftplan/zap-maven-plugin/README.md

 initializationTimeoutInMillis | ZAP's automatic initialization timeout in milliseconds    | No  | 120
 reportPath  | Absolute or relative path where the generated reports will be saved         | No  | ${user.dir}/target/zapReports

 > To automatically start ZAP, it must be installed locally and the option *zapPath* must be provided.
-To use ZAP with Docker, Docker must be locally installed and the option *shouldRunWithDocker* must be passed as *true*.
+To start ZAP with Docker, Docker must be locally installed and the option *shouldRunWithDocker* must be passed as *true*.
 In both cases, by default, ZAP is initialized with the following options:
 > ```
 > -daemon -config api.disablekey=true -config api.incerrordetails=true -config proxy.ip=0.0.0.0 -port ${zapPort}
 > ```